In this blog post, I hope to help you shift your perspective and begin to see ADHD as a gift.

 As a mom of a child with ADHD I’ll bet that you might suffer from a “hypo-activity” disorder and wish you had more energy!

 What a gift that would be!

-Your child’s exuberance and charisma makes her fun to be around but it can make it challenging for certain situations.
+Your child’s exuberance and charisma make him/her fun to be around but it can make it challenging for certain situations.
 This chapter has many ideas to help you channel that amazing energy and see it as the valuable resource that it is to help her fuel accomplishment, and achieve her goals.

 The Gift of being Emotionally Expressive (Page 161)

-This chapter offers parents many exercises for reining in emotional sensitivity, but is also centred around breaking the patterns of intense emotions that is often, automatically followed by an intense emotional outburst.
-This will help your child maintain his sensitivity without disrupting the environment with the intense display of emotion.
+This chapter offers parents many exercises for reining in emotional sensitivity but is also centered around breaking the patterns of intense emotions that is often, automatically followed by an intense emotional outburst.
+This will help your child maintain his sensitivity without disrupting the environment with an intense display of emotion.

 Could it be that ADHD is not a hindrance, but an asset in our fast-paced digital age?

 Don’t forget to sign up to my mail list so you don’t miss any future blog posts on this subject and more!
 You’ll receive a free Download of my Parenting Strengths Finder which loads of moms have found super helpful!

 PS.
 Not already part of the YPP member tribe?
 Why not sign up to receive notification of new content as and when it is created.
 I would love to have you as part of the tribe.
 If you are interested you can sign up via the sign-up box below this post.

 PPS.
 Did you know I have a podcast with over 100 episodes on all things parenting?
 You can find it HERE – The Parenting In The Thick Of It Show.